Power of attorney

 - consider the advice of your doctor or other health care providers

-- comply with the health care principles under the Powers of Attorney Act 1998.
+- comply with the health care principle (PDF, 238KB) under the Powers of Attorney Act 1998.

-In relation to financial matters, your attorney must:
+In relation to financial matters, an attorney must:

 - keep records and accounts of dealings and transactions